davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 H8/300 Options
 ^^^^^^^^^^^^^^

-These -m options are defined for the H8/300 implementations:
+These :samp:`-m` options are defined for the H8/300 implementations:

 .. option:: -mrelax